-If your health expenses exceed the annual capped amount, you will be automatically be sent a "Frikort" or free card, which means that all necessary additional health-related expenses will be completely covered by the health system for the rest of that year.
+If your health expenses exceed the annual capped amount, you will be registred as a holder of a "frikort".
+This means that all necessary additional health-related expenses will be completely covered by the health system for the rest of that year.

 Dentists and Pharmacies/Chemists

-Adults typically pay for their own dental care.
-Adults can also be treated at public clinics, or at a private practitioner’s office.
+Adults typically pay for their own dental care, and are usually treated at a private practitioner’s office.
 In some cases at a at public dental clinic.

 It can also be cheaper to become a patient at the Student Clinic of the university.
 Information about this option.